phlippieb/jump-chrome-extension/README.md

 Something not working?
 Got a question?
 Have an idea for an improvement?
 Feel free to [post an issue](https://github.com/phlippieb/jump-chrome-extension/issues) on this project!
 Just remember to search for existing issues that might already cover what you were going post first, please.

+Also keep in mind that this is just a little pet project that I coded in a weekend, and that I maintain by myself.
+I make no commitments to support this project or its users.

 # Developers

 I created this project to fill a simple need for myself, and _for me_, that need is officially filled.
 However, this project is open source because there are probably always opportunities for improvements.
 If you'd like to contribute, feel free to [open a pull request](https://github.com/phlippieb/jump-chrome-extension/pulls)!
 If you'd like to contribute but you don't know what to do, you can always scan the [issues](https://github.com/phlippieb/jump-chrome-extension/issues) for inspiration.

+Contributing ought to be really easy.
+I have close to zero experience with web development, and I was taken aback by how quickly I got this up and running.
+To contribute, you will need just
+- Google Chrome
+- Maybe JavaScript?